Ishrat Jahan encounter case petitioner Gopinath Pillai killed in road accident - NewsX

 ALSO READ: Arrest UP MLA Kuldeep Singh Sengar, orders Allahabad High Court in Unnao rape case

-ALSO READ: Day after midnight march Rahul Gandhi asks why is PM Modi silent on Kathua, Unnao rapesFor all the latest Regional News, download NewsX App
+ALSO READ: Day after midnight march Rahul Gandhi asks why is PM Modi silent on Kathua, Unnao rapesFor all the latest National News, download NewsX App